sematext/logagent-js/docs/config-file.md

     - patterns1.yml
     - patterns2.yml
   # inline pattern definitions, to put on top of patterns list
-  # loaded from files or default librarary
+  # loaded from files or default librarary.
+For inline patterns hot reload is not available.
   patterns:
     - # timestamped messages from /var/log/*.log on Mac OS X
       sourceName: !!js/regexp /\system\.log/ # catch all system.log files